Detection and Evaluation of Clusters within Sequential Data: Introduction

-In order to practically evaluate the clustering algorithm for \glspl{BMC}, we investigate the following questions: \begin{itemize}[noitemsep] \item How can the \gls{BMC} model practically aid in data exploration of nonsynthetic sequential data obtained from real-world data? \item Can the quality of the found clusters be evaluated when no ground-truth clustering is known? \item How can one statistically decide whether the \gls{BMC} model is an appropriate model for the sequence of observations?
-How can it be detected that either a simpler model than a \gls{BMC} would suffice, or a richer model is required? \item Can the algorithm be expected to give meaningful results despite the sparsity and complexity of real-world data?
-Are the clustering algorithms robust to model violations? \end{itemize}
+Let us remark that our goal is not to compare the performance of the \gls{BMC} clustering algorithm relative to other algorithms.
+Indeed, the \gls{BMC} algorithm is explicitly designed to manage in sparse regimes where the amount of data is small.
+Most model-free algorithms on the other hand, such as those based on deep learning, excel when one has access to large amounts of training data.
+The outcome of a direct comparison would consequently be predetermined by the choice of the amount of training data.
+Our goal is rather to study this new clustering algorithm's capabilities to provide meaningful insights into real-life complex processes, and to supplement the theoretical understanding of the \gls{BMC}-based algorithm with a practical viewpoint.
+To achieve this goal, we focus on questions such as: \begin{enumerate}[noitemsep] \item How can the \gls{BMC} model practically aid in data exploration of sequential data obtained from real-life data? \item How can one statistically decide whether the \gls{BMC} model is an appropriate model for the sequence of observations?
+How can it be detected that either a simpler model than a \gls{BMC} would suffice, or a richer model is required? \item Can the algorithm be expected to give meaningful results despite the sparsity and complexity of real-life data?
+Is the clustering algorithm robust to model violations? \end{enumerate}